perrythepwner/LuckyFaucet/README.md

 # Solution

 Searching for low hanging fruit vulnerabilities in the contract that would allow us to send us more ETH than the contract allows, we will find nothing.
-On the other hand, however, the contract does not have many lines, which means that perhaps we should sharpen our eyes a little more and not take everything for granted.
+On the other hand, the contract does not have many lines, which means that perhaps we should sharpen our sight a little more and not take everything for granted.
 In fact, we will notice that not all the integer types used in the contract are of the same size (256 bits).
-Because, as the comments explain, 64 bits are enough to calculate the output value, since the maximum integer rapresentable by `uint64` is ~18 ETH and the faucet will never worry about sending more.
+Because, as the comments explains, 64 bits are enough to calculate the output value, since the maximum integer rapresentable by `uint64` is ~18 ETH and the faucet "will never worry about sending more".
 But first of all, we note also that not all integers are `uint`, in fact there are also `int` (signed integers).
 This means that they allow negative values ​​to be represented.
-Moreover, we note how - in a somewhat hidden way - an `int64` is cast to `uint64` at `L28`; and what happens when a negative value represented by a signed integer is tried to be represented by an unsigned integer?
+Moreover, we note how - in a somewhat hidden way - an `int64` is cast to `uint64` at Line 28; and what happens when a negative value represented by a signed integer is tried to be represented by an unsigned integer?
 It underflows. e.g.:
 ```-1 in int64 == 2**64 - 1 in uint64```
 Which means that if we set bounds to negative values like: